How Do You Measure Success in Social Media?

 - Video was the primary form of marketing media created in 2021, followed by blogs (used by more than half of marketing teams), and infographics.

-- Social engagement as a success metric was also on the rise; it was up 187% from 2020.
+- Social engagement as a success metric was also on the rise, up 187% from 2020.

-While marketing statistics aren’t a guarantee that a tactic will work for all marketers, they do allow us to see important trends.
+While marketing statistics don’t guarantee that a tactic will work for all marketers, they allow us to see important trends.
 Though innovation is important in multifamily marketing, it’s also vital that you’re not constantly seeking to reinvent the wheel.
-By utilizing trusted statistics, marketers can make educated decisions about the tactics to funnel their efforts to.
+By utilizing trusted statistics, marketers can make educated decisions about the tactics to funnel their efforts.

 How to Plan Your Next Inbound

 How Companies Are Rethinking the Value of Social Media